 We respond to story ideas and constructive criticism for 83 Degrees.
 Please share yours here

 A graduate of the University of Minnesota with a BA in journalism, she won the top statewide award for editorial writing from the Florida Society of Newspaper Editors while at The Tampa Tribune and received special recognition by the Tampa Bay Association of Black Journalists for creative work as Content Director at WUSF Public Broadcasting.
-Past accomplishments and community service include leadership positions with Alpha House of Tampa Bay, Florida Kinship Center, AIA Tampa Bay, Powerstories and the Greater Tampa Chamber of Commerce.
+Past accomplishments and community service include leadership positions with Alpha House of Tampa Bay, Awesome Tampa Bay, Florida Kinship Center, AIA Tampa Bay, Powerstories, Arts Council of Hillsborough County and the Greater Tampa Chamber of Commerce.

 Managing Photographer: Julie Busch Branaman is a multimedia photojournalist based in the Tampa Bay region.
 Before joining 83 Degrees as managing photographer in 2009, she worked as a multimedia journalist with The Tampa Tribune, TBO.com and News Channel 8.
 Prior to arriving in Tampa, she freelanced in the Seattle area, working on national and international stories.
 She earned a BA in photojournalism from Western Kentucky University.
 When not on assignment, she's likely to be found hiking, kayaking or snorkeling her way around Florida and its unique waterways.